 ACCOMMODATION AND MEALS

 Volunteers are accommodated in either a home-stay or volunteer house where they will live with a local family or other volunteers.
 We give that local family money from your fee for support, food and board.
 It is exciting to stay with a family; that way you will learn the Ecuadorian way of life, meet local people, eat local food, speak the local language (Spanish) and engage in local customs and traditions.
 Living is comfortable and all home stays and volunteer houses have electricity and running water.
 Volunteers can expect to share a room with one or two other volunteers but in some home stays volunteers get their own rooms.
+On the Ecuador program, breakfast and dinner is provided for volunteers every day of the week.
 Ecuadorian food is tasty, diverse and volunteers can expect to experience a myriad of flavours and meals during their home stay experience.
 If volunteers wish to eat out, there are a large numbers of restaurants and diners to suit all tastes and budgets.
 If you have special eating needs, please let us know ahead of time so that we can make arrangements for you.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, but also as a volunteer, there is a need to be flexible.
-Laundry is included in your program fees.

 Orientation will begin on the first morning of your volunteer placement.
 Orientation will be conducted by the local staff and cover everything you need to know for your volunteering program in Ecuador – Introduction to Ecuador, Program information, schedules of activities, Ecuadorian Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Ecuador, Introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
 Once orientation is complete, depends the schedule and time volunteers will be transported to their home stays or start their program.